phobos2077/fo2_ecco/docs/ecco_readme.txt

 > LOOTING:
 - There is a chance a weapon will get destroyed when critter dies (except unique and rare weapons).
-- Corpses are stripped from some percent of ammo and stimpaks, thus reducing abundance and incentivizing shopping.
+- Corpses and containers are stripped from some percent of ammo and stimpaks, thus reducing abundance and incentivizing shopping.
-- Loot slightly reduced/rearranged in various containers across the game, especially in certain underground facilities.
+- Loot in general is slightly reduced/rearranged in various containers across the game, especially in certain underground facilities.
 - NPCs will be more likely to detect if you're stealing from their property.
 - EPA: room with most powerful stuff at security level will be harder to get in.
 - Measures introduced to prevent trivial stealing from some places in Redding, New Reno and NCR.